EcuDeMarc/blog/ecudemarc/content/posts/money-network.md

 35 + 100 + 50 + 0 = 185
 ```

 As we can see, in our example, the sum of credits is equal to the sum of debits.
-We can say then that credits and debit cancel out.
+We can say that this example money network respects the property where the sum of the credits and of the debits cancel out.

-## Aggregate vs detailed analysis
+## Aggregate vs. detailed analysis

 Altough the credits and debits have to cancel out in aggregate in any money network, we can see that this may not be true at an actor level.